Finite atomic lattices and their monomial ideals: Weak coordinatizations

-However, a weak coordinatization of a finite atomic lattice $P$ needs not to be a coordinatizaton of $P$.
-For instance, let $P$ be the finite atomic lattice with a labeling as Fig.3.
+Notice that a weak coordinatization of a finite atomic lattice $P$ needs not to be a coordinatizaton.
+For instance, let $P$ be the finite atomic lattice with a labeling as Fig.2.
 Then by Definitions \ref{sect2-5d} and \ref{sect3-1d},